chris-straka/ruby-and-rails-snippets/README.md

 <a href="https://imgflip.com/gif/34pykn"><img src="https://i.imgflip.com/34pykn.gif" title="made at imgflip.com"/></a>

-I plan to modify, extend and add more to this over time.
+I plan to modify, extend and add more to this over time as I learn more about Ruby and Rails.

 ##### Supported file extensions